Race, History, and Immigration Crimes

 These two crimes were enacted into law through the Undesirable Aliens Act of 1929.
 The legislative history of that Act reveals that its authors were motivated by pseudoscientific racism.
 They sought to preserve the purity of the white race by preventing Latin American immigrants from settling permanently in the United States.
 And they spoke forthrightly about this motive.
 They described Latin American immigrants as “mongrelized,” “peons,” “degraded,” and “mixed blood.”
 They held hearings where experts in eugenics testified about Latin Americans’ undesirable racial characteristics.
 They gave speeches about the need to protect American blood from contamination.
 They described Latin American immigration as a “great race question” concerning invasion by “people essentially different from us in character, in social position, and otherwise.”

-Keywords: race, history, criminal law, equal protection, legislation, racism, constitutional law, eugenics, immigration law, immigration crimes, critical race theory, legislative history, critical history, Latin America, prosecution, federal law, federal criminal law, federal prosecution, legal history
+Keywords: race, history, criminal law, equal protection, legislation, racism, constitutional law, eugenics, immigration law, immigration crimes, legislative history, Latin America, prosecution, federal law, federal criminal law, federal prosecution, legal history

 Suggested Citation: Suggested Citation